DE / EN

 Your documents will then be checked and your grades converted.
 Grades obtained abroad are converted by the University of Mannheim using these conversion tables.

-Due to the ongoing Corona situation, you can submit your application via your university email address.
+Please submit your application via your university email address.
 Please send your documents to pruefungsausschuss.wimmail-uni-mannheim.de.
 To verify your transcript, please ask your host university to send your transcript directly to the University of Mannheim (transcriptsmail-uni-mannheim.de).
+Please note that we can only process complete applications and the processing time can take up to 4 weeks, depending on the effort involved and the current status of the applications.

 • Which forms do I need to fill out in order to conclude a Learning Agreement?